easingthemes/ssh-deploy/README.md

 1. `SSH_PRIVATE_KEY` [required]

 This should be the private key part of an ssh key pair.
 The public key part should be added to the authorized_keys file on the server that receives the deployment.

+The keys should be generated using the PEM format.
+You can us this command `ssh-keygen -m PEM -t rsa -b 4096`

 2. `REMOTE_HOST` [required]